 Regular, punctual attendance is extremely important for success in school.
 Early sign-outs should be limited to doctor or dental appointments or other unavoidable obligations.
-Students checking out before 11:30 a.m. or arriving after 11:30 a.m. will be considered absent.
+Students checking out before 12:30 p.m. or arriving after 12:30 p.m. will be considered absent.
 A student's yearly attendance is recorded as part of his/her permanent school record.

 When your child is absent, please send a note (from parent or doctor) with the child upon his/her return to school.
 Teachers are not required to allow makeup work for unexcused absences or frequent tardies.
+Generally, if you are only absent the day of a scheduled test/quiz, you are expected to take that test/quiz on the of day your return.
+Makeup work/tests due to multiple, intermittent absences will be scheduled at the discretion of the teacher.
+Excessive absences, for whatever reason, invariably cause lower grades.